Pediatric Dentistry Mini-Residency

 Course Description

 No direct patient care is included in this experience.
-Clinical experience will include observations in our Residents’ sedation and regular clinic, Residents Friday seminars, Shands Operating Room (in-patient OR experience), our outpatient Children’s’ surgical center, Infant Oral Health Clinic, Craniofacial clinic and Special Needs clinic.
-These rotations can be modified to fit the needs of the Mini-resident.
+Clinical experience will include observations in our Residents’ sedation and regular clinic, Residents Friday seminars, UF Health Shands Operating Room (in-patient OR experience), our outpatient Children’s’ surgical center, Infant Oral Health Clinic, Craniofacial clinic and Special Needs clinic.
+These rotations can be modified to fit the needs of the clerkship.

 Course Objectives